 Kool-Aid is an American-based brand.
 It is owned by the Kraft Heinz company out of Chicago, Illinois.

-Kool-Aid was first created in powder form, which is still the primary form, in 1927.
+First created in powder form, which is still the primary form, in 1927.
 It was created by Edwin Perkins.
 He formulated the idea from a product known as Fruit Smack, which was a liquid concentrate that was popular at the time.

 Edwin Perkins was from Hastings, Nebraska.
 He did a lot of experimenting when it came to the kitchen – usually in his mother’s kitchen.
 Ultimately, Perkins was looking for a way to slightly mimic Fruit Smack but not have to be in liquid form.
 The product of that experimentation was Kool-Aid.

 This creation helped significantly because no longer were there overbearing shipping costs like what Fruit Smack required since it was a liquid.
 This was an all-powder creation that made it so much easier!

 In 1931, production was moved over to Chicago from Nebraska.
 In 1953, Perkins sold Kool-Aid to General Foods.
 Since that time, Kool-Aid now belongs to Kraft Heinz.

 If you take a look at Hastings, Nebraska, you will find that there is still an annual festival that takes place there called Kool-Aid Days.
 It takes place every August on the second weekend of the month and has been going on for many years.